How to Get a HAZMAT Endorsement at Southwest Truck Driver Training

 Step 1: Obtain HAZMAT Theory Training

-First, you need to sign up for and complete your hazardous materials theory training with an ELDT-approved program.
+First, you need to sign up for and complete your hazardous materials theory training with an ELDT-registered program.
 As long as you have a current CDL, you can enroll in this class at Southwest Truck Driver Training.

 Step 2: Pass the HAZMAT Knowledge Test